starlightGG/NovaGG.github.io/README.md

 ---

 ## 🚀 Mission Control
-Starlight Games is a curated sanctuary for gamers seeking a quick break without the hassle.
+NovaGG is a curated sanctuary for gamers seeking a quick break without the hassle.
 We are built for **privacy first**.
 No installs, no accounts—just pure play.

 ---